Detox Diet and Cleanse with Lemon: Does it Work?

 What is the detox diet with lemon?

 All that being said, the detox diet with lemon has become very popular as a way to support overall health eliminate stored toxins.
-As many of you already know, the body stores toxins as a result of poor nutrition, pollution, etc.

 As we said before, there isn’t enough scientific evidence to support the effectiveness of this diet.
 Consequently, it should only be used as a complement to a healthy diet and regular exercise.
 In addition to this, you should try to reduce your stress levels.